*Read all the poop on diapering.

 As a practical matter, if you want to reduce your baby’s carbon footprint, the best way to do it is by potty training early.
 For example, if you train at two years instead of three, you are saving a YEAR’S worth of diapers!
 That’s great both for Mother Earth and for your pocketbook.

 Many moms and nannies are now teaching their babies “Elimination Communication” (“EC”).
 EC has been practiced in Asia and other parts of the world for centuries and is making a comeback in America.
 Read here about EC, or the “diaper-free baby movement.”

 These days, about 80% of parents use disposable diapers.
 The reason is because they are so very convenient.

 To save money, disposable diapers are best bought in bulk (see caveat below).
-For me, buying online is a worthwhile endeavor.
-I certainly don’t want to schlep huge boxes of diapers all around town.
+For me, buying online is so worth it.
+I certainly don’t want to schlep around huge boxes of diapers.

 Do you want 20% off diapers and free 2-day shipping?
 Umm, yeaah.

 Amazon Family is a program I highly recommend, although it’s not as good as it used to be.
-With your Amazon Prime membership ($99 per year with a free 30-day trial), you get free 2-day shipping, PLUS 20% off diapers when ordered with Subscribe & Save.
-The savings on shipping for last minute birthday and holidays gifts alone is worth it to me, but if you don’t shop a lot online, it may not make sense for you.
+With your Amazon Prime membership ($119 per year with a free 30-day trial), you get free 2-day shipping (or least, it used to be 2 days… now, with COVID, it’s just free however-long-it-takes shipping), PLUS 20% off diapers when ordered with Subscribe & Save.
+The savings on shipping for birthday and holidays gifts alone is worth it to me… These days, it seems like everyone is shopping online a lot, but if you don’t (how???), it may not make sense for you.

 —>Continue reading all about Diapering: